CGCL-codes/HistFuzz/README.md

 `/home/histfuzz/bin/histfuzz --solver1=z3 --solver=cvc5 --solver_bin1=/home/z3/build/z3 --solver_bin2=/home/cvc5/build/bin/cvc5 --option=regular --cores=20`

 Whenever the tool finds a bug, you can stop the running manually and check it in `/home/histfuzz/temp/bugs`.
-The results of this evaluation demonstrates $\mathrm{HistFuzz}$ can find real bugs in solvers.
+The results of this evaluation demonstrate $\mathrm{HistFuzz}$ can find real bugs in solvers.

 ###  **Task 2: Code coverage evaluation**